 The number of service messages that come in via social media and messaging channels increased significantly over the past years.
-For instance, the Dutch retail chain HEMA reported an increase of 60% of volume in 2017, compared to 2016.
-At the moment HEMA handles around 30,000 messages per month, of which 8000 messages on average via messaging channels.
 But how do companies cope with the thousands of messages that are coming in on all kinds of channels and at any time without significantly increasing service costs?
 For more and more organizations, customer service automation is the answer to the question.

 Companies don’t only have to deal with an increased number of messages, but also with increased expectations.
 Today consumers expect service where and when they want it and as fast as possible.
 A company that cannot live up to a consumer’s expectations, risks that he will leave immediately.
 46% of customers switch to another provider after a bad customer service experience (Accenture).
 Moreover, he might not leave silently.
 Complaints about poor service can go viral in no time via social media and cause damage to a company’s reputation.

 Today consumers have numerous possibilities to get in touch with companies.
 In addition to the traditional service line and customer service via e-mail, many companies now offer the possibility to send inquiries via live chat, messenger and social networks.
 Especially WhatsApp has become extremely popular among consumers so that more and more companies decide to offer service via WhatApp.

 Providing fast, personal and high quality service via all these different touchpoints is quite a challenge for many organisations.
 And this is exactly where automation in customer service can help.

 What is customer service automation?